pclalv/crystal-key-item-randomizer/README.md

   obtainable, even if the player has used the `SQUIRTBOTTLE` to defeat the Sudowoodo.
 The player may obtain the Flower Shop item at any time time after defeating Whitney.

+## known issues

+* If the player uses the `BASEMENT KEY` to visit the Underground Warehouse before defeating Team Rocket in Mahogany Town, the Underground Warehouse will be totally empty.

 ## development